 MILESTONES AND OBJECTIVES

-Telefónica has developed a Global Responsible Business Plan centred on: Customer Promise and Digital Trust, Diversity and Management of Talent, Supply Chain, Environment Management and Sustainable Innovation.
-These are the advances and the targets we have set:
+Telefónica has developed a Global Responsible Business Plan centred on: customer promise and digital trust, diversity and management of talent, sustainable management of the supply chain; environmental management and climate change; safety and health, human rights and sustainable innovation.
+These are the advances and the objectives that we have set:

 Improve customer satisfaction to be the number 1 Telco in the ISC of all the countries in which we operate in the year 2020.

 - Implement initiatives at a commercial level that allow us to earn the trust of our customers through transparency, simplicity and integrity.